Nabin-09/NeetCode150/Notes.md

 - `Parent` : The node immediately above current node
 - `Siblings` : The nodes on same level
 - `Leaf Nodes` : nodes that have no children
+- `Tree` : Non-Linear data structure in which nodes have children.